mike-yuhang-wu/mike-yuhang-wu.github.io/essays/project-one-diamond-matrix.md

 Below are some use case examples.

 * A new player creates an account, logs in, views the map, and visits a marked location.
-They find a hidden passcode after looking around, enter it, and unlock a new location.
+He finds a hidden passcode after looking around the spot, enters it, and unlocks a new location.
 * An administrator logs in, opens the **All Account Summary** page, selects an account, upgrades it to administrator status, and logs out.
-* A player completes the final location, appears on the **Rankings** page, reviews all visited locations on the **Achievements** page, and then disables public ranking visibility in **Account Settings**.
+* A player completes the final location and appears on the **Rankings** page.
+She reviews all visited locations on the **Achievements** page, and then disables public ranking visibility in **Account Settings**.

 ## Beyond the basics